 For the evening bhajan sessions, there is a sequence of rāgs which are sung until midnight.
 These are known as bārmāsi rāgs which means rāgs for any month.

-Now let’s look at the rāgs associated with season or occasions.
+Now let’s look at the rāgs associated with a particular season or occasion.

 Spring season (Vasant, Holi, Dhuleti)